MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-passwordless-deployment.md

 For the first-time user who doesn't have a password, admins can provide a [Temporary Access Passcode](howto-authentication-temporary-access-pass.md) to register their security information in [https://aka.ms/mysecurityinfo](https://aka.ms/mysecurityinfo) .
 This is a time-limited passcode and satisfies strong authentication requirements. **Temporary Access Pass is a per-user process**.

 This method can also be used for easy recovery when the user has lost or forgotten their authentication factor such as security key or the Authenticator app but needs to sign in to **register a new strong authentication method**.

 >[!NOTE]
 > If you can't use the security key or the Authenticator app for some scenarios, multifactor authentication with a username and password along with another registered method can be used as a fallback option.

-## Plan for and deploy Windows Hello for Business

-## Plan for and deploy Platform Single Sign-On (PSSO) extension for MacOS

 ## Plan for and deploy Microsoft Authenticator